Asifkletech/SPEECH-EMOTION-RECOGNITION/README.md

   * Frame blocking is the method of processing a speech signal in short periods to extract its distinctive properties in a more stable condition.
 * Windowing is the process of splitting a spoken signal into segments of a specific length.
-* The wrapping of mel frequency is usually carried out by a filterbank
+* The wrapping of Mel frequency is usually carried out by a filterbank
 * The estimated signal spectrum’s logarithm is calculated using the inverse Fourier transform to get the cepstrum.
 * Cepstrum is used to convert the signals that had been combined by the convolution for linear separation